abajwa-hw/security-workshops/Setup-ranger-21.md

 select * from sample_08 limit 1;
 ```

-- Now look at the Hive audit reports for the above and notice that audit reports for the queries show up in Ranger
+- Now look at the Hive audit reports for the above and notice that audit reports for the queries show up in Ranger under Audit > Big Data

 ![Image](../master/screenshots/ranger21-hive-audit-ali.png?raw=true)